steinbergmedia/halion-script-api/src/HALion-Script/pages/_onLoad-onSave-Example.md

 end

--- Play some notes to fill the table. function onNote(event)
+-- Play some notes to fill the table.

+function onNote(event)
     postEvent(event)
     table.insert(lastNotes, 1, {noteNumber = event.note, velocity = event.velocity})
-    -- store maximum three notes
-    if #lastNotes > 3 then
+    if #lastNotes > 3 then -- Store maximum three notes. table.remove(lastNotes)
-        table.remove(lastNotes)
     end
     printLastNotes("onNote")
 end

--- This will be called when the program is saved. function onSave()
+-- This will be called when the program is saved.

+function onSave()
     local data = {}
     data.lastNotes = lastNotes